Hainanese Chicken Rice

 For the fragrant rice:

-• Wash the rice and place into the rice cooker together with the extra virgin olive oil, pandan leaves and ginger and cook in an electric rice cooker by adding number of cups of water specified by the electric cooker.
+• Wash the rice and place into the rice cooker together with the extra virgin olive oil, pandan leaves and ginger.
+Cook in an electric rice cooker by adding number of cups of chicken broth (from cooking the chicken) as specified by the electric cooker water level.

 For serving the chicken: